mountain-pass/waychaser/CONTRIBUTING.md

 Each interface has the same behaviour as described by the [cucumber scenarios](./src/test).
 Different test clients are used to interact with each interface.

-The tests for these clients can be run using the `test:node-api` and `test:browser-api` npm scripts respectivly.
+The tests for these clients can be run using the `test:node-api` and `test:browser-api` npm scripts respectively.

 To run all the tests, run `npm run test`